 There is evidence that pattern baldness could be a clinical marker of insulin resistance.
 This would mean that eating foods with a high glycemic index, which causes spikes to your blood sugar levels could contribute to hair loss – these are exactly my findings.

 This is also why, one of the first things I recommend is that you adjust your diet to remove foods with a high glycemic index.
 This means in particular refined carbs and sugars which digest to quickly.

 Natural and unprocessed foods typically have low glycemic indices and are absorbed slowly into the bloodstream because of the fibre present in these foods.
-This is much better for you, and if you do this for a long time you’ll notice substantially less hair loss and even hair re-growth.
+This is much better for you, and if you do this for a long time you’ll notice substantially less shedding and even hair regrowth.

 Drug Induced Hair Loss

 Another likely scenario where diabetes can cause hair loss in an indirect way is when you take certain drugs for it.
-Many diabetes drugs are known for their side effects, some of which include hair loss.
+Many diabetes drugs are known for their side effects, some of which include increased shedding.

-There is vast scientific evidence that links drugs to hair loss, including alpha-glucosidase inhibitors, biguanides and dopamine agonists like Bromocriptine.
+There is vast scientific evidence that links drugs to lost hair, including alpha-glucosidase inhibitors, biguanides, and dopamine agonists like Bromocriptine.
 Despite the studies, the link is often still hard to establish mainly because of the nature of the disease.